-In the ordinary course of business, the Company may face various claims brought by third parties and the Company may, from time to time, make claims or take legal actions to assert the Company's rights, including intellectual property disputes, contractual disputes and other commercial disputes.
+In the ordinary course of business, the Company may face various claims brought by third parties and it may, from time to time, make claims or take legal actions to assert its rights, including intellectual property disputes, contractual disputes and other commercial disputes.
 Any of these claims could subject the Company to litigation.
-Management believes the outcomes of currently pending claims are not likely to have a material effect on the Company's consolidated financial position and results of operations.